British Symphony Orchestra discography

-This discography is an incomplete, chronological list of recordings originally released with the name British Symphony Orchestra on the label.
-The list also includes other recordings which fall outside this strict definition: either because they have been included in discographies of specific conductors (e.g. Walter, Weingartner); or were never publicly released for general sale; or have been re-released as such on CD; or for comparison purposes only.
+This discography is an incomplete, chronological list of recordings commercially released with the name British Symphony Orchestra on the label.
+The list also includes other known recordings which fall outside this strict definition: either because they have been included in published discographies of specific conductors (e.g. Walter, Weingartner) under this name; or have been re-released as such on CD; or were never publicly released for general sale; or for comparison purposes only.

+There seem to have been up to seven different separate incarnations of an orchestra of this name dating back to c1905, although there seems to be no documentary evidence that they were connected in any way.
+Some of the ensembles appear to have given public concerts only, and some to have only made studio recordings.
+These various orchestras are discussed in the British Symphony Orchestra article.

 The discography is arranged into three main sections: